AckerlyXu/heima/articles/storage/storage-dotnet-how-to-use-blobs.md

 2011/photo7.jpg
 ```

-When you call **ListBlobs** on the _photos_ container (as in the above sample), a hierarchical listing is returned.
+When you call **ListBlobs** on the *photos* container (as in the preceding code snippet), a hierarchical listing is returned.
 It contains both **CloudBlobDirectory** and **CloudBlockBlob** objects, representing the directories and blobs in the container, respectively.
 The resulting output looks like:

 ```
 Directory: https://<accountname>.blob.core.chinacloudapi.cn/photos/2010/